JuliaSmoothOptimizers/BundleAdjustmentModels.jl/README.md

                                                          72 rows omitted
 ```

-When you get this dataframe you can sort through it to get the problem that you want.
+When you get this dataframe you can sort through it to get the problems that you want.
 For example, if you want to filter problems based on their size you can apply this filter:

 ```julia
 julia> filter_df = df[ ( df.nequ .≥ 50000 ) .& ( df.nvar .≤ 34000 ), :]